jacqueline-adams/final-project/README.md

 The analysis will help determine in what regions, localities, and demographic areas the debt is concentrated (or spread out).
 Having a better sence of where debt is distributed across the state will help policymakers allocate aid and target their resources to water systems or regions most impacted by bill debt.

-**Edit:** I am also considering mapping COVID case data over this map to see if areas hardest hit by COVID are also suffering the most under water bill debt.

 _Sources:_
 * The first data source is from a survey of water system bill debt across California
 * The second source is American Community Survey data that has already been linked with the above dataset
-    * The first and second sources can be found [here](https://docs.google.com/spreadsheets/d/1Z9cMLu8CDtocVbhaceNgG4_ackWw-eGe7QOsM_JiXm0/edit?usp=sharing).
+    * The first and second sources can be found [here](https://docs.google.com/spreadsheets/d/1BDMh89Eh4BCAB-DpOLeQb518IZX-dTbhFQRlWWTEeSU/edit?usp=sharing).
-* A third, new source of data is a GeoJson file of Zip Code borders in California, which can be found [here](https://github.com/OpenDataDE/State-zip-code-GeoJSON/blob/master/ca_california_zip_codes_geo.min.json)
+* A third source of data is a GeoJson file of Zip Code borders in California, which can be found [here](https://github.com/OpenDataDE/State-zip-code-GeoJSON/blob/master/ca_california_zip_codes_geo.min.json)

-**Note** *this is a dataset I've been working on as part of my Graduate Student Researcher position.
-I am going beyond an intial analysis that was done for my position, and implementing the spatial analysis compoent, thus, this is why the ACS data is already merged with the debt data*

-If I consider the COVID component moving forward, I will utilize these datasets:
-I am planning on using is COVID cases, by county, as tracked by Harvard, which you can find [here](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/HIDLTK)
-* I also added a dataset that outlines county borders in California (though, I might need to find a better dataset), you can find it [here](https://map.igismap.com/gis-data/united%20states-california/administrative_boundaries_level6_counties_polygon)

-**Note:** these are the two COVID datasets I used to create the map of cases across California.
-I have submitted this notebook as part of my midterm, but I am unsure if I want to include it in my final as it would require comparing zip code data and county data, which is a bit confusing.
-I am currently looking for zip code level COVID data, but medical-related data is always tricky to obtain.
+* Finally, I'm using a dataset that contains Latitude and Longitude coordinates for every zip code in California, which can be found [here](https://public.opendatasoft.com/explore/dataset/us-zip-code-latitude-and-longitude/table/)

 _Intended Analysis and Resulting Visualizations:_
 After comparing water bill debt statewide to sociodemographic factors, the final visualization will show a color coded scale that determines areas most in need of assistance.
-Systems will be scaled based on (intensity of debt, median household income, % poverty, and racial or ethnic makeup).
+Systems will be scaled based on (intensity of debt, median household income, % poverty, and racial or ethnic makeup, and a number of household characteristics such as vehicle access, living in overcrowded housing, etc).
 The metrics that I will determine to create a sort of index that determines how "in need" an area is.
-This information will either be compared with, or overlayed with, number of COVID cases statewide, by county (pending).

 _Conclusion:_
 From this research, we will have a better idea of which regions are suffering the most under the burden of unpaid water bill debt.
 Ideally, this information